KxSystems/docs/docs/wp/disaster-floods/index.md

 ```
 ![Figure_8](imgs/pr_P2.png)

+In the above case, the XGBoost classifier achieved the hightest accuracy score in both models.
+Once again, XGBoost also gave a more balanced precision/recall score for both models.

 ### Feature Significance

-There is also a lot to be learned from determining which features contribute to predicting the target for each model.
+There was also a lot to be learned from determining which features contributed to predicting the target for each model.
 To do this, the function ```ml.fresh.significantfeatures``` was applied to the data, to return the statistically significant features based on a p-value.
-Combining this with ```ml.fresh.ksigfeat[x]``` enables the top x most significant features to be extracted from each dataset.
+Combining this with ```ml.fresh.ksigfeat[x]``` enabled the top x most significant features to be extracted from each dataset.

 _Monthly Model_